DSInnovators/ROS-lab/ROS1/catkin_ws/src/gazebo_vechile_contorl/README.md

     $ cd ROS-lab/ROS1/catkin_ws
     $ catkin_make
     $ source devel/setup.sh
+    $ roscore

+Another terminal

     $ gzserver -u src/gazebo_vechile_contorl/worlds/vehicle_control.world

 In separate terminal, start the gui

     $ gzclient

+In separate terminal, start the keyboard controller

+    $ rosrun teleop_twist_keyboard teleop_twist_keyboard.py cmd_vel:=vehicle/cmd_vel

 #### Output
-Click on the play button in the gui to unpause the simulation, and you should see the box move.
+Click on the play button in the gui to unpause the simulation, and you should see vehicle.
+You can move control the vehicle with keyboard now.